mdn/content/files/en-us/web/http/status/226/index.md

 {{HTTPSidebar}}

-The HTTP **`226 IM Used`** response code is used when the server has fulfilled a {{HTTPRequest("GET")}} Request for the resource but the response is a representation of the result of one or more instance manipulations applied by combining with previous or future responses as specific instances.
+The HTTP **`226 IM Used`** response code is used when the server has fulfilled a {{HTTPMethod("GET")}} Request for the resource but the response is a representation of the result of one or more instance manipulations applied by combining with previous or future responses as specific instances.

 ## Status